Skip to content

 A HYSA is a regular savings account offered by online banks and some credit unions that pays a significantly higher interest rate than traditional brick-and-mortar banks.
 That is the entire difference.
 It works the same way: you deposit money, it earns interest, you withdraw when you need it.

 Why do online banks pay more?
 They do not have thousands of physical branches with rent, utilities, tellers, and security guards.
 That savings gets passed to you in the form of higher interest rates.
-It is not magic.
-It is lower overhead.

 Key features of a HYSA:

-• No minimum balance at most online banks.
-Some have $0 minimums, others require $1 or $100.
+• No minimums at most online banks.

 • Variable interest rate.
 The APY floats with the Federal Reserve rate.
-When the Fed raises rates, your HYSA rate goes up.
-When the Fed cuts, it goes down.
-You are not locked in.

 Best high-yield savings accounts in 2026

-1. SoFi Checking and Savings: 4.50% APY
+1. SoFi: 4.50% APY

 Best for: People who want banking and investing in one app.

 SoFi pays 4.50% APY with direct deposit (4.00% without).
 No minimum balance, no monthly fees, no overdraft fees.
-The killer feature: if you also use SoFi Invest, transfers between savings and your brokerage are instant.
-No waiting 1 to 2 days to move money.
+If you also use SoFi Invest, transfers between savings and your brokerage are instant.
+You get a debit card, direct deposit, bill pay, and the high yield all in one account.
+FDIC insured up to $2 million through partner banks.

 Open SoFi Savings (4.50% APY)